DestinE-Climate-DT/AQUA-diagnostics/docs/sphinx/source/stateoftheart_diagnostics/teleconnections.rst

 This diagnostic is maintained by Matteo Nurisso (`@mnurisso <https://github.com/mnurisso>`_, `m.nurisso@isac.cnr.it <mailto:m.nurisso@isac.cnr.it>`_).
 Contributions are welcome — please open an issue or a pull request.
-If you have any doubt or suggestion, contact the AQUA team or the maintainer.
+For questions or suggestions, contact the AQUA team or the maintainer.

 Detailed API
 ------------